 Variations help in coping up with the changes in the environment.
-Hence variations promote the survival of the species.
+Hence, variations promote the survival of the species.

 Geographical conditions and environment

-Geographical isolation of individual of a species leads to genetic drift.
+The geographical isolation of individual of a species leads to genetic drift.
 This limits the sexual reproduction of the separated population.
 This results in separated individuals reproducing among themselves.
 This leads to the formation of a new variation.
 Accumulation and transfer of these variations through generation will lead to the formation of new species.